MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-settings.md

 ![Azure Information Protection policy global settings](../media/info-protect-policy-default-settingsv3.png)

-Your policy settings might have different default values, depending on when you purchased your subscription for Azure Information Protection.
-Some settings might also have been set by a custom client setting.
+Note that your policy settings might have different default values, depending on when you purchased your subscription for Azure Information Protection.
+Some settings might also be set by a [custom client setting](../rms-client/client-admin-guide-cusotmizations.md).

 To configure these settings: